 The Executive Committee of the Chapter shall consist of the elected officers of the Chapter and the Student Representative.
 All are voting members of the Executive Committee.
 The committee is authorized to act for the Chapter between meetings and to perform appropriate duties and functions.

 Functional committees and the chairs of committees, except as listed in Section 4 of these Bylaws, shall be appointed by the President annually or as necessary for the conduct of Chapter activities.

 Committee members serve on a rolling basis and chairs are selected by the committees annually.

 General Membership Meetings

-The Chapter shall hold at least one general membership meeting annually at a time and place designated by the Executive Committee.
-The program and presentation of papers shall be the responsibility of the Program Committee.
+The Chapter shall hold at least one general membership meeting at a time and place designated by the Executive Committee annually, unless voted upon by a quorum of the Chapter membership to change the annual meeting timing.

 Voting and Quorum